Defense Against Charges Of Robbery And Burglary

-- In the robbery, there is an element of violence such as using a weapon to coerce a victim to give up their property.
+- During a robbery, there is an element of violence such as using a weapon to coerce a victim to give up their property.

 - In a burglary, there is an attempt to break into a building with the intent to commit a crime such as theft.

 These are serious crimes designated as felonies in which the convicted can be sent to prison for many years.
 If you have been charged with one of these crimes, the effects can be disastrous.
-A skilled lawyer from the Kyle Law Firm can help reduce your charges, so you can keep your life on track.
-The verdicts we’ve earned in such matters have earned us a reputation for success.
+One of our skilled lawyers from Kyle Law Firm can help reduce your charges so that you can keep your life on track.
+The verdicts that our attorneys have obtained for our clients in such matters have earned us a reputation for success.

 Let’s chat about your robbery or burglary charges: 830-620-9402.